Kayangan Lake in Coron and Underground River in Puerto Princesa. Photo (right) by Department of Tourism

 Have breakfast at your resort or hotel in El Nido and buy some souvenirs and snacks before traveling via land to begin your Puerto Princesa itinerary.
 Upon arrival there, check in to your Puerto Princesa hotel so you can rest and recharge for your Puerto Princesa Underground River tour tomorrow.

 One of the can’t miss Puerto Princesa tours is the UNESCO World Heritage Site Puerto Princesa Subterranean River National Park.
-Also called the Puerto Princesa Underground River, this tourist attraction is over 8.2 kilometers long and features beautiful stalactites and stalagmites that form unique shapes.
+Also called the Puerto Princesa Underground River, this cave and tourist attraction is over 8.2 kilometers long and features beautiful stalactites and stalagmites that form unique shapes.

 Another must-visit Puerto Princesa tourist spot is Honda Bay.
 You can explore its natural beauty by going on one of the Honda Bay island-hopping tours, which will allow you to go to islands where you can swim, snorkel, or just lounge at the beach.